KDE/kube/docs/project.md

 It's the team leads responsibility to:

-* Organize regular online meetings (medium yet unknown)
+* Organize regular online meetings (so far on google hangouts)
 * Give direction to the product and ensure it's followed
 * Direct development and oversee decisions
 * Ensure documentation of decisions